2021 Best Ranger Competition

-U.S. Army 1LT Aaqib Syed, assigned to 25th Infantry Division, poses for a portrait during the Day Stakes Event during the Best Ranger Competition on Fort Benning, Georgia, April, 17 2021.
-The David E. Grange Jr. Best Ranger Competition is a three-day competition that challenges the military's best two-person Ranger teams against each other as they compete for the title of Best Ranger.
+U.S. Army 1Lt.
+Schoer, Joseph (left) and 1Lt.
+Zinc, Corey (right) assigned to 25th Infantry Division, competes in the 2021 Best Ranger Competition on Fort Benning, Georgia, April 16, 2021.
+The David E. Grange Jr. Best Ranger Competition is a three-day competition that pits the military's best two-person Ranger teams against each other as they compete for the title of Best Ranger.
 (U.S. Army photo by Spc.
-Katelyn Strange)
+Natianna Strachen)

 |Date Taken: